 This study brings together Humanities and STEM teachers from three schools located across diverse geopolitical contexts to explore, design, and implement learning units that combine literary and mathematical practices for the purpose of civic learning and social problem solving.
 Drawing on teacher inquiry and case study methodologies, the research is conceived as a social design-based experiment with the purpose of illuminating new possibilities for youth and schools in building an anti-oppressive and inclusive democracy.
 Bringing together theory and practice contributed through research in critical literacy, mathematics for social justice, and youth civic composing, the study takes a critical sociocultural approach to exploring youth identities and participation as civic actors in unprecedented times.
 The research will contribute insight into the possibilities and challenges of schools, especially language arts and math classrooms, as sites of civic imagination.
 The project is driven by the hypothesis that transdisciplinary collaboration between Humanities and STEM educators locally and across sites, supported through a critical teacher learning community, may open new avenues for youth identities and engagement in literacy, mathematics, and civic life.

-Daphne A. Henry is an Assistant Professor in the Department of Counseling, Developmental, and Educational Psychology in the Lynch School of Education and Human Development at Boston College.
+Daphne A. Henry is an Assistant Professor with a joint appointment in the Department of Psychology and Learning Research and Development Center at the University of Pittsburgh.
 Drawing from multidisciplinary scholarship, her research investigates how socioeconomic status and race/ethnicity intersect to shape children’s academic development and developmental contexts, including their home, school, and neighborhood environments.
 She employs a diverse methodological tool-kit, including large-scale longitudinal data analysis and mixed-methods approaches, to delineate the processes linking race/ethnicity and socioeconomic status to children’s academic functioning and to uncover how complex patterns of family, community, and societal inequality influence children’s early development and long-term well-being.
 Dr. Henry earned a Ph.D. in developmental psychology and a B.A. in history at the University of Pittsburgh.
 She has received research support from the National Science Foundation Graduate Research Fellowship Program, the National Academy of Education/Spencer Foundation, and the American Psychological Foundation, and her scholarship has been published in the Journal of Educational Psychology, the Journal of Clinical Child and Adolescent Psychology, and American Psychologist, among other outlets.